niemopen/niem-naming-design-rules/ndr6src.md

 NIEM models are composed of data components for the purpose of information exchange.
 A major part of defining data models is the proper definition of the contents of the model.
 What does a component mean, and what might it contain?
 How should it be used?

-Reference and [extension namespace](#def)s provide the authoritative definition of the components they contain.
+[Reference namespaces](#def) and [extension namespaces](#def) provide the authoritative definition of the components they contain.
 These definitions include:

-1. The structural definition of each component, expressed in CMF objects or XSD schema components.
+1. The structural definition of each component, expressed as CMF objects or XSD schema components.
 Where possible, meaning is expressed in this way.

 2. A text definition of each component, describing what the component means.
 The term used in this specification for such a text definition is *data definition*.